 - Place sweet potatoes and onions on a vegetable cookie sheet on the grill and cook till veggies are slightly charred and cooked halfway.
 Roughly 2 minutes a side.

-- In a large bowl combine half & half cream, whipping cream, horseradish, salt and pepper, 2 tsp salt and 1 tsp black pepper, thyme, and oregano.
+- In a large bowl combine half & half cream, whipping cream, horseradish, salt and pepper, 2 teaspoon salt and 1 teaspoon black pepper, thyme, and oregano.
 Blend well.

 - Sprinkle some of the cheese mixture into the bottom of the greased baking dish.
 Layer ⅓ of the sweet potato and onion then sprinkle some cheese and repeat until you get three layers.